A lightweight utility that converts any error-like value into a safe, human-readable string.

 }

-The following table is a simplified view of how stringifyError
+The following table is a simplified view of how stringifyError tests the input

 and creates respective output:

-Input (error: unknown ) |
+Input (error: unknown) |

-Output (string ) |
+Output (string) |

 Object with a message string |